captainigweh12/rejection-hero/README.md

 - **Match**: Store mutual matches
 - **LiveStream**: Live streaming sessions with room URLs
 - **LiveStreamComment**: Comments on live streams
+- **QuestSuggestion** ✨ NEW!: Quest challenges sent from viewers to streamers
+  - Boost amount (diamonds) for priority
+  - Status tracking (pending/accepted/declined)
+  - Links suggester, quest, and stream
 - **Friendship** ✨ NEW!: Friend connections with status (PENDING/ACCEPTED/BLOCKED)
 - **Message** ✨ NEW!: Direct messages between users with read tracking
 - **Group** ✨ NEW!: Facebook-style groups with privacy settings